Tips for a more simple Christmas holiday

 Christmas is about giving, not receiving – but the media has us thinking otherwise.
 We need to change that!
 Don’t let the big box stores lead you to believe that your child needs to have 20 different toys under the tree this year, or that your spouse needs an iPad or some other crazy expensive electronic item.

 Remember the reason for the season and focus on that.

-My favourite holiday of the year is Christmas (more so than my own birthday!), and that’s because I enjoy seeing the look on the faces of my family members, when they open up a gift I made or purchased with them in mind.
+My favorite holiday of the year is Christmas (more so than my own birthday!), and that’s because I enjoy seeing the look on the faces of my family members when they open up a gift I made or purchased with them in mind.

 More so than the gifts, the best part about the holidays is spending time with family and enjoying being surrounded by love.